brian14708/wh-briefings/statements-releases/2021-07/2021-07-07-letter-to-the-speaker-of-the-house-of-representatives-and-the-president-of-the-senate-on-the-continuation-of-the-national-emergency-with-respect-to-hong-kong.md

 modified_time: 2021-07-07 18:26:17-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/07/07/letter-to-the-speaker-of-the-house-of-representatives-and-the-president-of-the-senate-on-the-continuation-of-the-national-emergency-with-respect-to-hong-kong/
 published_time: 2021-07-07 18:26:16-04:00
-title: Letter to the Speaker of the House of Representatives and the President of the Senate on the Continuation of the National Emergency with Respect to Hong Kong
+title: "Letter to the Speaker of the House of Representatives and the President of\
+  \ the Senate on the Continuation of the National Emergency with Respect to Hong\_\
+  Kong"
 ---

 Dear Madam Speaker: (Dear Madam President:)